walmartlabs/ridicule/README.md

   3. **A cookie on the client**

      If the cookie `always_ridicule=true` is set on the client, then the configured mocks will always be served (until it is deleted, of course).
+Conversely, `always_ridicule=false` will force the client to never be mocked out, regardless of the server's current settings.

 ## querystrings